Veno Kauaria

 Venomuinjo Victorine Kavetu "Veno" Kauaria (24 October 1960 – 30 July 2021) was a Namibian politician who served as a member of the National Assembly of Namibia from 2020 till her death in 2021.

 Kauaria served as a deputy permanent secretary of the Ministry of Education, Arts and Culture; deputy chairperson of the Namibian National Commission for UNESCO, Director for Namibia Library and Archives Services, as well as deputy director for lifelong learning in the Ministry of Education.

 Education

-In 1979, Kauaria left Namibia for the United Kingdom and the United States of America to study for a masters degree in Library and Information Sciences.
-She obtained her masters degree at Long Island University.
+In 1979, Kauaria left Namibia for the United Kingdom and the United States of America to study for a master's degree in Library and Information Sciences.
+She obtained her master's degree at Long Island University.